How to Get to Thomas Mill Covered Bridge: The Last Covered Bridge in Philadelphia, Pennsylvania

 Over the coming years, many covered bridges were built, and eventually, just as many were destroyed or replaced until only one was left standing.

 Thomas Mill Covered Bridge remains as the lone surviving covered bridge in Philadelphia.
 In fact, it’s the only covered bridge left in any major US city.
 However, if you visit Thomas Mill Covered Bridge, you could be forgiven for completely forgetting that you are in the middle of the east coast’s second largest city.

-That’s because Thomas Mill Covered Bridge is located in a secluded valley in the northern reaches of Fairmount Park.
+That’s because Thomas Mill Covered Bridge is located in the secluded Wissahickon Gorge in the northern reaches of Fairmount Park.
 While this is a popular biking and running trail for locals, few visitors to the city even make it to the very pleasant Chestnut Hill area of the city.